actions-marketplace-validations/Cyclenerd_hcloud-github-runner/README.md

 ### Cost Control and Predictability

 > [!IMPORTANT]
-> As per [GitHub's documentation](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners), self-hosted runners are free to use with GitHub Actions.
-> Therefore, you won't be charged by GitHub for the execution time of jobs on your self-hosted runners.
+> From March 1, 2026, the cost of using a self-hosted runner on the GitHub Actions cloud platform will be $0.002 USD per minute.
-> You'll only pay Hetzner for the server hours itself, which can be a more economical option than GitHub-hosted runners, particularly for resource-intensive or frequent workflows.
+> You'll also pay Hetzner for the server hours itself, which can be a more economical option than GitHub-hosted runners, particularly for resource-intensive or frequent workflows.
 > Hetzner always round up the hourly usage of a server.
 > If you create a server just for a few minutes, we will still bill you for one whole hour. ([FAQ](https://docs.hetzner.com/cloud/billing/faq)).